 The case study is visually solid and well-designed, too.
 Since not all leads want to read the details and just want a few quick stats, featuring a few impressive key stats at the top in contrasting colors or with graphics (which they do here) can get the point across quickly and really exemplify how beneficial the product was.

 Want to turn your case study into a lead magnet?
-This case study example from AdEspresso is an excellent demonstration for how to use case studies not only to pique users’ but to actually convert them to leads.
+This case study example from AdEspresso is an excellent demonstration of how to use case studies not only to pique users’ but to actually convert them to leads.

 Here’s how it works: